Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 .\SharpHound.exe
 ```

-This creates a ZIP file that we need on our machine to analyze it with Bloodhound but it has not all the information we need, so we do that with a C2 Framework.
+This creates a ZIP file that we need on our machine to analyze it with Bloodhound but it does not execute like it should, so we execute it with a C2 Framework.

 ### Starting a C2 Framework